darrenmeehan/BuddyPress-Like/readme.txt

 == Installation ==

 = Automatic Installation =
-1. Ensure BuddyPress is enabled
+1. Ensure BuddyPress is installed and activated
 2. From inside your WordPress administration panel, visit 'Plugins -> Add New'
-3. Search for `BuddyPress Like` and find this plugin in the results
+3. Search for `BuddyPress Like` and find this plugin in the results and press 'Install'
-4. Click 'Install'
-5. Once installed, activate via the 'Plugins -> Installed' page
+4. Press 'Activate Plugin'

 = Manual Installation =